top of page

 My Ingredients -

-Organic Non GMO Unfortified Stone Milled Flour - It took a long time for me to source flour that aligned with my value for quality
+Organic Non GMO Unfortified Stone Milled Flour - It took a long time for me to source flour that aligned with my value and standards of quality

 Organic - Organic in Canada means agricultural production and processing methods that are certified to meet specific standards, which include exclusion of all synthetic pesticides, fertilizers, and genetically modified organisms.
 Ensuring good animal welfare and sustainable production processes.